God bless you rugelach. Literally. Rugelach is a Jewish pastry. And it’s delicious as hell. Forgive me. It’s like a bite of heaven.

-Add whatever you want to yours!
+You can add whatever you want to yours!
 Currants, dried cranberries, walnuts, pecans, apricot jam… did you say Nutella?
+Shhhhhhh.

 At first, I was a little skeptical of these tiny pastries.
-What’s all the fuss about man?
+What’s all the fuss about?
 Rugelach this, rugelach that.
 Especially cause I gotta make a dough and chill it for 2 hours?
 What.
 No. Cool thing is, you can make the dough ahead of time and refrigerate that bitch.
 Or even freeze it.

-Listen, I know I’m a weirdo.
+Listen, I’m a weirdo.
 And I know I don’t make a lot of sense.
 But these pastries, they make sense.

 Making them, makes sense.
 They make the world make sense again.
 Especially after watching this season of ‘The Bachelor’.
 Why God, why did I watch it?
 Why did I put myself through that shit?
 It was pure shit.
 Never again.
 NEVER.
 AGAIN.

 “I’m not superstitious.
 But I am a little stitious”. -Michael Scott